 - 1. High Expectations.
 We believe all children can succeed in college and in life.
 Students are set up for success when our staff functions with a deep belief in both the endless (massive) potential of all students and their own ability to tap and foster that potential.
 Students will rise to the challenge when staff assumes the best, fosters independence, empowerment, and drives toward incredibly high expectations. - 2.
 Data Driven Personalized Instruction.
 Our teachers will plan lessons and units based on feedback from small group instruction, formative assessments, summative assessments, student artifacts, and anecdotal notes.
-Each student will have a Personalized Learning Plan ("PLP").
+Each student will have a Personalized Learning Plan (PLP).
 We will teach core content in part through "blended learning" that uses adaptive educational software. - 3.
 Continual focus on Social, Emotional and Life Skills.
 Our students will develop and grow in their emotional intelligence through explicit Social Emotional Learning ("SEL") instruction.
 SEL refers to a set of skills that individuals need to succeed in schooling, the workplace, relationships, and citizenship. - 4.
 Exceptional Teaching and Instructional Leadership.
 Our School Leader will be an instructional leader responsible for improving the quality of our instruction.
 We will recruit and develop great teachers, who will work together as part of a collaborative professional community and benefit from opportunities for career advancement. - 5.
 Rigorous and Relevant Curriculum.
 Students will be offered a challenging, Common Core-aligned curriculum.
 Computer programming will be our "second language."
-We will have an intense focus on literacy. " - 6.
+We will have an intense focus on literacy.
+Students will work in teams using a project-based learning ("PBL") approach for science and social studies.
+The school day is longer so we support developing the "whole child." - 6.
 A Focus on Student Voice.
 Our students will take ownership of their learning.
 Caliber students will meet in small groups weekly during guided reading to have "book talks."
-Additionally, students will set their own goals, and meet individually or in a small group with a staff member to check in about how they are progressing to meeting those goals.
-Additionally, students will have a range of choice in their elective classes for each of the three trimesters - 7.
-Caliber Students are "Change Makers."
-We want our students to be empowered to create the change they wish to see, and then to seek to have an impact on their families, communities and the world.
-Our social studies, Social and Emotional Learning and English curricula will leverage primary sources that give Caliber students a social justice lens on the world.
+Additionally students will set their own goals, and meet individually or in a small group with a staff member to check in about how they are progressing to meeting those goals.